- Diet pop is everywhere so I assumed it’s good for you if you want to lose weight

 I just knew all the chemicals listed on the can (that I couldn’t pronounce) were not natural.
 It got me wondering what these black bubbles did once they entered my body.
 Additionally, the sheer quantity of diet pop I drank worried me.
 Even sunshine burns if you get too much.
 But I still couldn’t answer the question: “Why is diet pop bad?”

 Natural food takes time to break down.
-They haven’t been processed in a factory, so your body does all the work.
+Whole foods haven’t been processed in a factory, so your body does all the work.
 For this reason, the energy from natural food slowly enters your blood stream which keeps you full longer.
+Natural food makes you feel satisfied.
 Then you eat less.
-And natural food is packed with vitamins and nutrients that meet your body’s basic needs.
-Natural food makes you feel satisfied.
+And natural food is packed with nutrients that meet your body’s basic needs.
 Respecting your body’s needs helps you reach and maintain a healthy weight.

 The quick rise and fall of your blood sugar makes you hungry and crave more sugary food and drinks.
 In fact, sugar is more addictive than cocaine.
 When you keep eating sugary and/or unnatural food and drinks, your body continues to store energy as fat.
 And you continue to gain weight.